 God became angry!

-The sound of the tolling bells of the chapel, the swell of laughter and shouts of joy of the pilgrims, and the melody of the violin filled the air with a deafening roar, so loud that nobody noticed black clouds gathering above them or the earth begin to quake.
+The sound of the tolling bells of the chapel, the swell of laughter, shouts of joy of the pilgrims, and the melody of the violin filled the air with a deafening roar, so loud that nobody noticed black clouds gathering above them or the earth begin to quake.

 Suddenly the great oak split in two as if struck by lightning.
 Water began to bubble up, and before they realized it, the earth began to sink.
 The joyous tumult became ear-shattering screaming and wailing as a pit opened.
 The beautiful meadow collapsed bringing the great oak with it.
 The monk watched in horror as the black void grew, completely swallowing the revelers.
 Waves burst forth from the chasm, and within minutes, the entire meadow was gone.

 At first, he thought it was just the wind rustling through the pines surrounding the lake.
 Then the echo became louder and louder.
 The sunshine blazed off the water, boring into his eyes, into his brain.
 In the brilliance, he could see the blazing eyes of the stranger.
-From those eyes came the sound of the violin, and the cries of the pilgrims, now prisoners in the depths of the lake, damned to dance until the end of time.
+From those eyes came the sound of the violin being played by the Devil Fiddler, and the cries of the pilgrims, now prisoners in the depths of the lake, damned to dance until the end of time.
 As the sound grew louder, the melody changed into the rising of laughter, mocking laughter.

 The laughter of the Devil.